alphagov/tech-docs-gem/README.md

 👉 [See CONTRIBUTING.md](CONTRIBUTING.md) for guidance on making changes.

+## GOV.UK frontend

+This gem uses [GOV.UK Frontend](https://github.com/alphagov/govuk-frontend), part of the [GOV.UK Design System](https://design-system.service.gov.uk/).

+We use `npm` to download the govuk-frontend package.
+To update to a new version, change the version in [package.json](blob/master/package.json) and run `npm update`.

 ## Developing locally

 There are 2 ways to develop with this gem.
 You can see your changes on either: